fastify/fastify/docs/Reference/TypeScript.md

   [ESLint](https://eslint.org/docs/rules/no-unused-vars) and any imported plugin are actually being loaded.
-- In case you've the `@typescript-eslint/no-floating-promises` enabled, please double-check that your `.eslintrc` includes `allowForKnownSafePromises` property as described on the [`typescript-eslint no-floating-promises allowForKnownSafePromises documentation`](https://typescript-eslint.io/rules/no-floating-promises/#allowforknownsafepromises):
+- In case you've the `@typescript-eslint/no-floating-promises` enabled, please double-check that your ESLint configuration includes a `allowForKnownSafePromises` property as described on the [`typescript-eslint no-floating-promises allowForKnownSafePromises documentation`](https://typescript-eslint.io/rules/no-floating-promises/#allowforknownsafepromises):
 ```